Thorgan Hazard: Borussia Mönchengladbach

-On 5 July 2014, Hazard was loaned to Borussia Mönchengladbach of the German Bundesliga for the 2014–15 season.
+On 5 July 2014, Hazard was loaned to German club Borussia Mönchengladbach for the 2014–15 season.
 During his loan, Hazard wore the number 26.
 In the 3–1 win against FC 08 Homburg in the DFB-Pokal 16 August 2014, Hazard made his debut, coming on in the 78th minute as a substitute for Branimir Hrgota.
-He then made his league debut 24 August 2014 in a 1–1 draw against VfB Stuttgart, coming off the bench in the 67th minute.
+He then made his Bundesliga debut on 24 August 2014 in a 1–1 draw against VfB Stuttgart, coming off the bench in the 67th minute.

 Hazard scored twice in Gladbach's 7–0 win over FK Sarajevo in the UEFA Europa League play-offs on 28 August 2014, including a curling free-kick from 35 yards out.
 On 24 September 2014, Hazard made his first start for Borussia Mönchengladbach in the Bundesliga, against Hamburger SV, playing 71 minutes before being substituted for Fabian Johnson in a 1–0 win.
 On 6 December 2014, Hazard started against Hertha BSC, only his second start in the Bundesliga.
 He played the full 90 minutes and assisted Tony Jantschke for the first goal of the match in the opening ten minutes, as well as scoring the winning goal in the 83rd minute, his first of the Bundesliga season.
 The match ended in a 3–2 win, breaking the club's four-match winless streak.

 On 23 February 2015, Hazard agreed to sign permanently for Borussia Monchengladbach, affective from 1 July.
 He joined on a five-year contract, thus lasting until June 2020, a buy-back agreement with Chelsea was also included.
 The contract consists of four years, along with one year optional.
 The transfer fee was reported as €8 million (£5.9 million), 16 times as much as Chelsea paid for him.
 During an interview about his move becoming permanent in the summer, Hazard confirmed his deal does contain a buy-back clause and that he still dreams of returning to Stamford Bridge in the future.
 In his interview, he said, "I am focusing on excelling at Borussia Monchengladbach, but I still hope to play for Chelsea one day."